This post is also available in: Dutch

 Tip 5: Stroll through the Camposanto in Pisa

 The Camposanto is the monumental cemetery in the Piazza dei Miracoli.
 It is a very serene place to stroll around.
 It is an open-air gallery with long, wide corridors.
 About 600 grave plates are incorporated in the floor.
-Paintings and frescoes hang on the walls, and many statues are to be admired.
+Paintings and frescoes adorn the walls, and numerous statues are on display for admiration.
 You can also see how the bombings of World War II severely damaged the Camposanto and how it was restored.

-You have to pay an entrance fee for the Camposanto.
+You must pay an entrance fee to enter the Camposanto.
 You can do this at the ticket office or online in advance.

 Tip 6: Surround yourself with palaces in the Piazza dei Cavalieri